I don’t write very much about raising teenagers, even though by this fall I will have five of them under my jurisdiction. Yeah, I know. Five is a lot.

 I can even trust God to fill my significance tank instead of looking to the opposite sex to do it.

 Learning to trust God with life and with relationships is a process.
-Our teens will not rock at this.
-But they can learn to semi-rock.
+Our teens will probably not rock at this.
+Do we as adults?
+But now is as fine a time as any for them to learn to trust.

 2. The Art of Respecting Everybody